 Chimney’s have several measures in place to help prevent unwanted items and wildlife from entering the chimney as well as preventing warm air to leave the home when the chimney is not in use.
 One major part of this equation, especially where air leaving the home is concerned, is the chimney damper.
-There are two basic kinds of dampers, top mounted and throat, and you are about to get a crash course in both of them!
+There are two basic kinds of dampers, top mounted dampers and throat dampers, and you are about to get a crash course in both of them!

 Top Mounted Chimney Dampers